popons/ccodegen/README.md

 ## License

-This project is licensed under the [Your License Here] license.
-(TODO: Add license info)
+This project is licensed under the MIT license.